-If increasing your fiber and protein intake is not a top priority, you may as well just stick to white rice
+If increasing your fiber and protein intake isn’t a top priority, you may as well ditch brown rice and just stick to white rice

 Brown versus white

 Brown rice and white rice are really just the same grain.
 The differences between the two are rooted in how much they’ve been milled.
 White rice is milled longer so that the bran and germ are removed and only the white endosperm portion of the grain is left.
 The milling process of brown rice leaves it with the bran and the germ, which is what makes it richer in fiber and protein relative to white rice.

 The removal of the outer layer also makes white rice have a higher glycemic index, which means that your body breaks it down more quickly and creates higher levels of blood sugar.
 It’s also worth taking note of the numbers, which prove to be promising: Brown rice contains 43 percent more protein, 105 percent more fiber, and 425 percent more omega-3 fatty acids than white rice.

 So is brown rice really a healthier choice?